jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 .. note::

     The version policy applies on the language packs is to follow major and minor version numbers of JupyterLab and bumping the post number for any intermediate updates.
-And the version of all language packs is identical to ease maintenance.
+The version of all language packs is identical to ease maintenance.